Alex Raymond: Specific influences

 Alex Raymond's "influence on other cartoonists was considerable during his lifetime and did not diminish after his death".
 George Lucas has cited Raymond's Flash Gordon as a major influence on his Star Wars films (which, cyclically, inspired the 1980 Flash Gordon film), while Raymond's long shadow has fallen across the comics industry ever since his work saw print.
 Comics artists who have cited Raymond as a particularly significant influence on their work include Murphy Anderson, Jim Aparo, Matt Baker, Frank Brunner, John Buscema, Gene Colan, Dick Dillin, Lou Fine, José Luis García-López, Frank Giacoia, Bob Haney, Jack Katz, Everett Raymond Kinstler, Joe Kubert, Russ Manning, Mort Meskin, Sheldon Moldoff, Luis Garcia Mozos, Joe Orlando, Mac Raboy, John Romita Jr., Kurt Schaffenberger, Joe Sinnott, Dick Sprang and Alex Toth, among many others.

 In particular, Raymond has been named as a key influence by many of the most influential and important comic book artists of all time.
 EC Comics-staple Al Williamson cites Raymond as a major influence, and is quoted as saying that Raymond was "the reason I became an artist".
 Indeed, Williamson ultimately assisted on the Flash Gordon strips in the mid-1950s, and Rip Kirby in the mid-1960s (all post-Raymond).
 Key Golden Age artists credit Raymond with influencing their work.
 The artistic creators of Batman (Bob Kane) and Superman (Joe Shuster) credit him (alongside Milton Caniff, Billy DeBeck and Roy Crane) as having had a strong influence on their artistic development.
 Decades later, the herald of the Silver Age (and co-creator of most of Marvel Comics's pantheon of heroes), Jack "King" Kirby also credits Raymond, alongside fellow strip artist Hal Foster, as a particular influence and inspiration.

 Cerebus creator Dave Sim has published a comic book since 2008 called glamourpuss which is an examination of Alex Raymond's career (and the techniques of other photorealists like Stan Drake and Al Williamson) structured around a hypothetical storyline set during the last day of Raymond's life.

 Personal life

 Raymond married Helen Frances Williams on December 31, 1930, with whom he had five children.
-The names of his three daughters—Judith, Lynne and Helen—were immortalized in that of Rip Kirby's girlfriend, Judith Lynne "Honey" Dorian.
+The names of his three daughters—Judith, Lynne and Helen—were used in that of Rip Kirby's girlfriend, Judith Lynne "Honey" Dorian.
 The Raymonds also had two sons: Alan W. and Duncan.
 He was the great-uncle of actors Matt Dillon and Kevin Dillon.
 His younger brother, Jim Raymond, was also a cartoonist, and worked as assistant to Chic Young on Blondie.